De Blasio's declaration: 'All boroughs were created equal'

 After some jokes about the "lived-in quality" of his own house, but said the public school where he's taken his kids was the "house that's most important to us."

-"Never, in recent history, has a NYC mayor served while having a child in our public schools," he said.
+"Never, in recent history, has a New York City mayor served while having a child in our public schools," he said.
 "Well, I intend to rewrite that history this year."

 De Blasio paused at times when he recounted the absence of his own father, who lost a leg in World War II during the Battle of Okinawa, and returned a broken man who became an alcoholic and eventually split with his mother.